xma711/notebook/math/taylor_series/README.md

 and then we calculate the value of f'() when the variable (whatever name it is assigned)  equals to x.

-The confusion here is that we have used 'x' for the variable name for a function for so many times, then i can not easily imagine x is actually a convenient way to name a variable, but not a MUST!
+The confusion here is that we have used 'x' for the variable name for a function for so many times, then we forget that x is nothing but a convenient way to name a variable (which is not a MUST).
 F() can be f(y), f(z), f(b) and f() is still f(). it represents a transformation from an input to an output.
 Similarly, f'() doesn't mean df/dx if f is not represented in terms of x.
 F'() is just f'(), which is a function that represents a transformation from an input to an output.